adrienrn/php-mimetyper/README.md

 - [dflydev/dflydev-apache-mime-types](https://github.com/dflydev/dflydev-apache-mime-types)

-  Uses `mimes.type` Apache file, comprehensive api.
+  Uses `mime.types` Apache file, comprehensive api.
 As stated before, php-mimetyper is heavily inspired by this, extending it to be a bit more complete using an external mapping and a wider interface.

 - [symfony/http-foundation](https://github.com/symfony/http-foundation/tree/master/File/MimeType)